Dev Guide

 Note

-The easiest way to do this is to assign the EventGrid EventSubscription Contributor and Storage Blob Data Reader roles to your service principal at the resource scope.
-Alternatively, you can assign roles at another scope (for example, storage account or subscription) or create and assign a custom role.
+The easiest way is to assign the EventGrid EventSubscription Contributor and Storage Blob Data Reader roles to your service principal at the resource scope.
+Alternatively, you can assign roles at another scope (such as a storage account or subscription) or create and assign a custom role.

 Get information from your Azure account